-During fiscal 2017, our Board met five times and also acted by written consent five times.
+During fiscal 2018, our Board met five times and also acted by written consent three times.
 Each director attended at least 75% of the aggregate of the meetings of the Board and meetings of the committees of which the director was a member in our last fiscal year held during the period when the director served on the Board or the committees, as applicable.

-The Board has a standing Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee and Research and Development Committee.
-All members of the Audit, Compensation and Nominating and Corporate Governance Committees are non-employee directors whom the Board has determined are independent under the applicable independence standards (including the heightened independence standards that apply to Audit Committee and Compensation Committee members).
+The Board has a standing Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee, and Research and Development Committee.
+All members of the Audit, Compensation, and Nominating and Corporate Governance Committees are non-employee directors whom the Board has determined are independent under applicable independence standards (including the heightened independence standards that apply to Audit Committee and Compensation Committee members).

-Four of the seven directors serving at the time of the 2017 Annual Meeting of Stockholders attended such annual meeting.
+Six of the eight directors serving at the time of the 2018 Annual Meeting of Stockholders (the "2018 Annual Meeting") attended such annual meeting.
 Each director who is up for election at an annual meeting of stockholders or who has a term that continues after such annual meeting is encouraged to attend the annual meeting of stockholders.